yhbyhb/data_analyst_nanodegree_p5/README.md

 ![initial chart](https://raw.githubusercontent.com/yhbyhb/data_analyst_nanodegree_p5/master/data/figure/index-initial.png)

 #### Final chart (after feedbacks) ####
 Feedback that there is no story or main puropose was crucial.
-One suggestion was emphasizing the growth of Perfomnce of "Delta Air Lines Inc.".
-Delta was worse perfomance at left side of chart but Since 2011, It performs the best among the top 5 airlines.
+One suggestion was emphasizing the growth of perfomnce of "Delta Air Lines Inc.".
+Delta was worse perfomance at left side of chart but since 2011, It performs the best among the top 5 airlines.
 I refined the chart in order to express that story.

 Followings are changes from initial chart.
 - Refined title for showing the purpose of chart clearly.